abhi-1907/uselessproject/README.md

 BASIC DETAILS

 Team Members
-Team Lead: Abhijith venugopal- soe,cusat
-Member 2: Anjali Georance-soe,cusat
-Member 3:Eldho P Elias - soe,cusat
+Team Lead: Abhijith venugopal- soe,cusat;Member 2: Anjali Georance-soe,cusat;Member 3:Eldho P Elias - soe,cusat

 PROJECT DESCRIPTION;-
 This is a Flutter project in which  users can leave reviews on any topic—be it food, services, or products—but instead of providing meaningful responses, the platform transforms their feedback into hilarious, whimsical, or entirely nonsensical statements that feels fun.The  app that uses Google's Gemini language model API to provide responses to user questions in different styles.
 The app includes options for response modes like Shakespearean English, Python Programming, English Poem, and Sarcastic Humor, allowing the user to get responses that fit different tones and formats.